ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 It's an entertaining and under-appreciated film, but the crux of the plot rests on Disney trying to get to the heart of Travers' inspiration for the book, and why she is so persistent at protecting it by denying Disney's recreation so many of his classic stylistic and musical touches.
 He had originally viewed it as a fantastical retelling of her youth growing up and thought adding song and animated creatures would fit right in with her vision.

 He was partially correct, he finds out, but by the end realizes that he had wrongly placed the children as the central figures of the story and the reason that Mary Poppins came.
-And indeed, watching the movie as a kid, that was the way I interpreted the film.
+And indeed, watching the movie as a kid, that was the way I interpreted it too.

 But to do that, I had to edit out the bleaker, more _boring_ scenes like the one above, or the one when Bert sings that duet with Mr. Banks while he's cleaning his chimney brushes.
 I glossed over these scenes as a kid because they weren't _for me_.
-They were for dads.

 ![](/assets/images/Marypoppins-disneyscreencaps_com-13503.jpg)

 ***

-Travers wrote the book as a means of redemption for her own father.
+In fact, as Saving Mr. Banks would go on to reveal (spoilers!)
+Travers wrote the book in an attempt to forgive and redeem her own father.

 > **Walt Disney:** ...It's not the children she comes to save.
 It's their father.
 It's _your_ father...
 Travers Goff.
 >